Kibmeister/hotciv/src/test/testEpsilonCiv.md

-[OK] should give friendly support 1 for blue at 2dot4 (henrik's test cases) [OK] should give friendly support 3 for red at 2dot0 (henrik's test cases) [OK] should give friendly support 2 for red at 1dot1 (henrik's test cases)
+[OK] should give friendly support 1 for blue at 2dot4 (henrik's test cases) [OK] should give friendly support 3 for red at 2dot0 (henrik's test cases) [OK] should give friendly support 2 for red at 1dot1 (henrik's test cases) [OK] the strongest unit wins the battle
+[OK] there is a defeat if the defending player is strongest [] friendly support is added as strength if present